GemeenteNijmegen/component-library/components/navbar/README.md

 ### Notes

 * Nijmegen has a collaboration with Pandosearch (https://www.pandosearch.com) for the search and search results implementation, as can be read in the `Using` section here.
 For an example of the search results, have a look at the [search results template]({{ componentPath '@searchresults-template' }}).
+* All url's that starts with a `#` will scroll smoothly to the corresponding anchor